A New Look at the Position Operator in Quantum Theory: Experimental consequences of WPS in standard theory

 \section{Experimental consequences of WPS in standard theory}

 The problem of explaining the redshift phenomenon has a long history.
 Different competing approaches can be divided into two big sets which we call Theory A and Theory B. In Theory A the redshift has been originally explained as a manifestation of the Doppler effect but in recent years the cosmological and gravitational redshifts have been added to the consideration.
-In this theory the interaction of photons with the interstellar medium is treated as practically not important, i.e. it is assumed that with a good accuracy we can treat photons as propagating in empty space.
-On the contrary, in Theory B, which is often called the tired-light theory, the interaction of photons with the interstellar medium is treated as a main reason for the redshift.
+In this theory the interaction of photons with the interstellar medium is treated as practically not important.
+On the contrary, in Theory B, which is often called the tired-light theory, the interaction of photons with the interstellar medium is treated as the main reason for the redshift.
 At present the majority of physicists believe that Theory A explains the astronomical data better than Theory B. Even some physicists working on Theory B acknowledged that any sort of scattering of light would predict more blurring than is seen (see e.g. the article "Tired Light" in Wikipedia).

-A problem arises whether or not WPS of the photon wave function is important for explaining the redshift.
-One might think that this effect is not important since a considerable WPS would also blur the images more than what is seen.
-However, as shown in the previous discussion, WPS is an inevitable consequence of standard quantum theory and moreover this effect also exists in classical electrodynamics.
-Hence it is not sufficient to just say that a considerable WPS is excluded by observations.
-One should try to estimate the importance of WPS and to understand whether our intuition is correct or not.

 As follows from these remarks, in Theory A it is assumed that with a good accuracy we can treat photons as propagating in empty space.
 It is also reasonable to expect (see the discussion in the next section) that photons from distant stars practically do not interact with each other.
 Hence the effect of WPS can be considered for each photon independently and the results of the preceding sections make it possible to understand what experimental consequences of WPS are.